aurora-opensource/au/docs/troubleshooting.md

 ## No type named 'type' in 'std::common_type'

-**Meaning:**  You probably tried to perform a "common-unit operation" (addition, subtraction, comparison) with two incompatible Quantities.
+**Meaning:**  You probably tried to perform a ["common-unit operation"](./discussion/concepts/arithmetic.md#common-unit) (addition, subtraction, comparison) with two incompatible Quantities.
 Typically, this means they have different _dimensions_, which makes this an intrinsically meaningless operation.

-!!! warning "TODO"
-    Make a page which explains common-unit operations, and link to it.

 **Solution:**  Figure out what dimension you expected them to have, and which value had the wrong dimension.
 Then, figure out how to fix your expression so it has the right dimension.